PlanterApp/planter_blog/content/posts/16-of-your-garden-s-local-pest-hunters.md

 +++
 [](https://blog.planter.garden/posts/attracting-pollinators-to-the-garden/ "Attracting Pollinators to the Garden")

-### Ladybugs
+### Ladybugs and lady beetles

 ![](https://ucarecdn.com/0e5a9cb1-9f2b-4d0a-9014-152f3097d2af/ladybug.jpeg)

 Ladybugs are incredibly good at controlling small pests like aphids and soft bodied insects like caterpillars or thrips!
 They won’t harm your plants as larvae, as they eat pests throughout their life cycle rather than plant matter. *Lady beetles and lookalikes

-### Braconid wasps
+### Parasitic wasps

 ![](https://ucarecdn.com/a0b20ce0-b16d-4260-af59-0f2adf872579/braconidwasps.jpeg)

 Braconid wasps eat aphids, beetles, caterpillars, hornworms, and stink bugs; they are also parasites that attach their larvae to caterpillars.
 Don’t worry- though they are called wasps, they don’t sting!
-Braconid wasps can be attracted by yarrow, dill, fennel, lemon balm, and parsley.

 ### Lacewings